leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_174
 - What is LASIK?
+- Is lasik a day surgery
+- How long does lasik take?
+- what procedure is lasik
 - What does LASIK stand for?
 - What does LASIK refer to?
 - What is the process of LASIK like?